apollographql/rover/docs/source/getting-started.md

 Internally, the `npm` installer downloads router binaries from `https://rover.apollo.dev`.
 If this URL is unavailable, for example, in a private network, you can point the `npm` installer at another URL in one of two ways:

 - by setting the `APOLLO_ROVER_DOWNLOAD_HOST` environment variable
+ - *note*: This value must be set if you also want the rover plugins to be downloaded from this host
 - by adding the following to your global or local `.npmrc`:

 ```ini